Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Meeting in the middle

-Throughout the remainder of this section, we will write $\p_u$ for the probability which gives the conditional law of $\eta'$ and the remaining surface given $X_\ttime =u$ under either $\MstwoW$ or $\MstwoD$.
-(As we pointed out in Proposition~\ref{prop::measure_properties}, this conditional law is the same under both $\MstwoW$ and $\MstwoD$.)
+Throughout the remainder of this section, we will write $\p_u$ for the probability which gives the conditional law of $\eta'$ and the remaining surface given $\ttime$ and $X_\ttime =u$ under either $\MstwoW$ or $\MstwoD$.
+(As we pointed out in Proposition~\ref{prop::measure_properties}, this conditional law is the same under both $\MstwoW$ and $\MstwoD$ and the conditional distribution does not depend on the value of $\ttime$.)

 \begin{lemma} We have that

 \end{lemma} \begin{proof} This follows because the location of $\eta'(\ttime)$ on $\partial \CY$ is uniform from the quantum measure given the quantum boundary length of $\partial \CY$. \end{proof}